a perfectly sized seasonal prize (cookies inside!)

 Bonus points if you take a break from this hectic holiday season to soak up some of our favorites spices.
-Whip up your favorite elixir from the past few weeks (maybe the apple cinnamon elixir or the superfood Mexican hot chocolate), put your cardamom cookies on a pretty plate, and relax in a quiet place with a good book or a quiet mind.
+Whip up your favorite elixir (maybe the apple cinnamon elixir or the superfood Mexican hot chocolate), put your cardamom cookies on a pretty plate, and relax in a quiet place with a good book or a quiet mind.

 And if you have a cookie recipe that features cardamom or any of our other featured spices, I most certainly want to know about it.
 (I’m always on the lookout for a quick and easy cookie recipe.)